carmichaelize/Screenwriter/README.md

 ##Features

-Screenwriter removes the default WordPress text editor and replaces it with its own multi-section solution.
-It allows you to manually create different text sections for each post, with each section comprising of an individual title input and a WYSIWG for body text.
+Screenwriter removes the default Wordpress text editor and replaces it with its own extended solution.
+It allows you to manually create different text sections for each post, with each section comprising of an individual title input and WYSIWG editor.

 It's the perfect solution to split, structure, organise post content.
-For complex theme layouts this is a great alternative to putting HTML directly into the WYSIWYG editor.
-Key layout markup can be handled in the template files, while different sections are created to handle the location and context of how post content is displayed.
+For complex theme layouts this is a great alternative to putting HTML directly into WYSIWYG editors.
+Key layout markup can be handled in the template files, while different sections are created to handle the content for these sections and context of how it's to be displayed.

 Screenwriter is developer friendly and can be integrated into a theme in a variety of ways.
 It's more powerful features are flexible enough to allow for a range of possibilities and customisation to fit a project's needs.